randombit/grab-rss/readme.txt

 http://taint.org/feed
 """

-  - seen.txt: A list of already read/sent posts (you shouldn't need to create or edit this, the program will handle it for you)
+  - seen.db: A sqlite database listing already seen/sent posts
+    (you shouldn't need to ever look at this)

 What do I put in grab_rss.conf?